PreyInstinct/Loot-Goblin-Filter/README.md

 ### Other Config Files

+`config/style.csv` Allows you to edit the general appearance of item names, including brackets unidentified items or GG drops etc, text colors, and tags before and after the name.
+Organized into blocks - do not delete or edit the block headers or the file won't parse correctly.
+You can add or remove additional lines to the blocks, however.
+- "Brackets" section is used to set any characters or formatting that comes to the left and right of item names, such as for unidentified items.
+The marker levels correspond to the "Marker Level" column of `hiding_highlighting.csv`.
+- "Name Colors" allows you to change the color of broad classes of items, if you don't like the default colors.
+The first field is the conditional statement in filter syntax, and the right should be a color code (though really any valid filter syntax code will work).
+- "Right of Name" sets tags that appear to the right of the item name.
+The first field is a filter syntax conditional statement to apply the tag to, and the second field is the filter syntax tag.
+The tag appears immediately after tha name, so include leading spaces if you want.
+- "Left of Name" is just like "Right of Name", except to the left.
+Trailing spaces are trimmed from the tag, so a single space is hardcoded inbetween the tag and the rest of the name.

 `config/sets_and_uniques.csv` Defines tier values for set and unique items.
 Blank fields indicate "D" tier, on a scale from "F" to "S".
 Lower tier sets and uniques will have less highlighting/notification, and at high filter levels low tier uniques will be filtered out.
 The name values here are displayed for unidentified items, so you can create a version without revealed sets & uniques by replacing the names with %BASENAME%.

 `config/skills.csv` Defines the relationship between classes, skill trees, and skills; skill name abbreviations; and primary, support, and niche skills.
 Primary skills are given increased emphasis when they appear as pointmods.